Salient Human Rights Issues & Scope of Potential Human Rights Impacts

-To facilitate implementation of our policy commitments and objectives, including those related to human rights, we use a combination of audit and assessment programs along with an annual program for independent, site-level assurance of our sustainability framework and implementation of our ICMM membership and Copper Mark commitments.
+To facilitate implementation of our policy commitments and objectives related to human rights, we use a combination of audit and assessment programs along with an annual program for site-level third-party assurance of our annual reports on sustainability and our implementation of both International Council on Mining and Metals (ICMM) and Copper Mark requirements.
 Our site-level HRIAs help us apply a human rights lens to our established management systems and test their effectiveness in identifying, mitigating and remediating human rights risks and impacts.

 Grievance Mechanisms & Remedy

-As highlighted in our PBC, we have an open-door culture whereby employees are encouraged to openly discuss any questions or concerns about the way we conduct business.
-This open communication is vital to our growth as employees, a team and a company.
-Each of our employees has a responsibility to immediately report suspected violations of the PBC, our policies and procedures, or the law to the appropriate personnel, including supervisors, local or corporate Human Resources representatives, local or corporate Legal department, local or corporate Compliance Officer, or others as appropriate.
-Our global, publicly available reporting channels associated with our PBC are available to our employees.
-They also are available to members of our supply chain (including contractors) via our Supplier Code of Conduct.
-We also maintain long-established, site-level community grievance mechanisms at our operating facilities per our Social Performance Policy, as well as dedicated human rights grievance mechanisms at higher risk operations.
-All of these grievance mechanisms are available in local languages.
+As highlighted in our PBC, we seek to promote an open-door culture whereby employees are encouraged to openly discuss any questions or concerns about the way we conduct business.
+Each of our employees has a responsibility to immediately report suspected violations of the PBC, our policies and procedures, and/or the law to the appropriate personnel, including supervisors, local or corporate Human Resources representatives, local or corporate Legal department, local or corporate Compliance Officer, or others as appropriate.
+All of our employees have access to our global, publicly available reporting channels associated with our PBC should they wish to report a concern.
+These reporting channels also are available to members of our supply chain (including contractors) through our Business Partner Code of Conduct.
+We also maintain a long-established, site-level community grievance mechanism at each of our operating facilities per our Social Performance Policy, as well as dedicated human rights grievance mechanisms at higher risk operations.
+All of these grievance mechanisms are available in local languages and include the option for anonymous reporting.
 They help us address concerns early and remediate impacts directly.

-We do not tolerate retaliation against anyone who raises a question or concern about our business practices in good faith.
+We do not tolerate retaliation against anyone who raises a question or concern about our business practice in good faith.
 We are committed to:

 Per our Human Rights Policy, use of our internal and external grievance mechanisms does not preclude access to judicial or other non-judicial grievance mechanisms.
-In the event of accusations made via a state-based non-judicial grievance mechanisms (e.g., such as proceedings through the OECD National Contact Points), we would participate in related proceedings constructively, cooperatively and in good faith.
+In the event of accusations made via a state-based, non-judicial grievance mechanisms (e.g., proceedings through the OECD National Contact Points), we would participate in related proceedings constructively, cooperatively and in good faith.

-Updates to our community grievance mechanism are being rolled out in 2021 to incorporate the effectiveness criteria outlined in the UNGPs.
-The ICMM’s updated good practice guidance on Handling and Resolving Local-level Concerns and Grievances, together with input from employees, community members and their legitimate representatives, is informing these updates.
+In 2021, we finalized updates to our Community Grievance Management standard operating procedure, incorporating the effectiveness criteria outlined in the UNGPs.
+The ICMM’s updated good practice guidance on Handling and Resolving Local-level Concerns and Grievances, together with input from employees, community members and their representatives, informed these updates.
 This initiative is in line with our policy commitment to engaging with affected stakeholders and their representatives in the development of our human rights approach.
-To learn more, please refer to the Communities and Community Grievance Mechanisms sections of our website.
+To learn more, please refer to the Community Grievance Mechanism section of our website.